CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 #>  PRV70   0.1679 0.01811 149   0.1357   0.2078
 #>  PR-17   0.1432 0.01547 149   0.1157   0.1773
 #>
-#> Results are averaged over the levels of: doy, yearf
+#> Results are averaged over the levels of: day, year
 #> Confidence level used: 0.95
 #> Intervals are back-transformed from the log scale
 ```